Carefully Chosen Karate Instructors

 - Individual class plans according to student abilities and grading needs

-Miranda is assisted by 2 senior grade instructors, Susie and Nathan.
+Miranda is assisted by qualified instructor, Susie Orchard.

 Chief instructor: Miranda Price, 3rd Dan